Amputation compensation claims are very serious medical negligence claims made by patients.

 Types of amputation negligence include errors in surgery and lack of due care in your medical treatment.
 If you suffer from medical negligence, including amputation negligence, you can claim compensation.

-Types of amputation claims for compensation are:
+Types of amputation compensation claims are:

 How to Sue the NHS

-Loss of a limb due to incorrect medical care
+Amputation claim for the loss of a limb due to incorrect medical care

 Loss of a limb due to lack of correct medical care can happen with diabetes patients, those with poor circulation conditions and neuropathy problems.